jonlpersson/ed-latimore/site/_posts/2020-05-17-how-to-get-sht-done-when-you-have-no-motivaiton.md

 tags:
   - how-to-control-your-emotions
 image: /assets/images/posts/ed-hitting-the-speedbag.jpg
+description: >
-description: "Lack of motivation\_doesn't have to ruin your life.
-Learn how to motivate yourself when you're down."
+  Lack of motivation doesn’t have to ruin your life.
+Learn how to get things done when your motivation is lagging.
 ---
 I see so many people talking about their lack of motivation.